In This Article

 Second State or Second Prints

 A first edition can have a different print or a state.
 So long as nothing from the first release was changed, there could be a second (third, fourth, and beyond) printing.
-This print would be considered part of the first edition when the printing was done at a later time due to consumer demand but the book remained unchanged.
+This print would be considered part of the first edition when the printing was done later due to consumer demand, but the book remained unchanged.

-As such, a first edition that was reprinted to correct small typos or errors can be printed as a second state.
-A second state would still be considered part of the first edition.
+A first edition reprinted to correct minor typos or errors can be printed as a second state.
+However, a second state would still be considered part of the first edition.

-Again, these books are considered a first edition.
+Again, these books are considered first editions.
 However, the first printing (and first state) is considerably more desirable for collectors.
-These earlier books tend to be the rarest, especially when the first edition, first print was on a small scale.
+Therefore, these earlier books tend to be the rarest, especially when the first edition, first print was on a small scale.

 How to Spot a First Edition

-With unlimited publishers and no universalized method of recording, figuring out what is a first edition can be challenging.
-With a little detective work, most famous copies should have some paper trail to follow.
-There are a few clues to watch out for when you’re examining an old book.
+With unlimited publishers and no universalized method of recording, identifying the first edition can be challenging.
+However, with a bit of detective work, most famous copies should have some paper trail to follow.
+There are a few clues to watch out for when examining an old book.